yashaka/talks/widgets-workshop/README.md

 "The true OOP" style means that test model (pages, complex blocks of elements) are implemented using "more or less" OOP approach, where every "block of html elements" that reflect some real "entity on UI" is represented in the code as an object (aka widget or ElementObject).

-This approach is the most powerful in languages like Java (since it does not suppor other paradigms, like Funcional Programming in a good enough way).
-And though this power is actually not needed on the majority of projects:) - there are may be a good reasons to use it:
+This approach is the most powerful in languages like Java (since it does not support other paradigms, like Functional Programming in a good enough way).
+And though this power is actually not needed on the majority of projects:) - there may be good reasons to use it:

 - if you or your Lead are "fa-OOP-natics" :)
 - if you want to impress your management with "state of the art OOP like automation"